Bessarabia: Population

 However, some scholars believed in regard to the 1897 census that "[...] the census enumerator generally has instructions to count everyone who understands the state language as being of that nationality, no matter what his everyday speech may be".
-Thus a number of Moldavians might have been registered as Russians.
+Thus, a number of Romanians might have been registered as Russians.

 According to N. Durnovo, the population of Bessarabia in 1900 was (1,935,000 inhabitants):

 Notes: 1 The two counties were merged.

 The Romanian estimates in 1919 (1922) gave a total populations of 2,631,000 inhabitants: